-A multidisciplinary artist trained in traditional fine art techniques across both sculpture and painting.
-Raised in an artistic family with a sculptor as a Father and painter as a Grandmother, the studio and artistic development has been a familiar environment.
+Trained in traditional fine art techniques across drawing, sculpture and painting.
+Emily was raised and immersed in an artistic family with a sculptor as a Father and painter as a Grandmother, the studio and artistic development has been a familiar environment.
 Exploring material processes and communicating through visual and tactile arts since a child.

-Since then she has completed private commissions, specialising in particular in bespoke fine art interiors, collaborating on projects with interior designer Danielle Moudaber, with works featuring in Vogue Arabia.
+Since then she has completed private commissions, specialising in bespoke fine art interiors, collaborating on projects with interior designer Danielle Moudaber, with works featuring in Vogue Arabia.

 Emily has also worked as a sculptor for several film productions working in Pinewood and Bovingdon Studios having recently completed production for Amazon Primes, βThe Rings of Power 2β